cloud-gov/cg-workshop/02-slides-lab.md

 ---

-# 3 Static website
+# Lab 3: Download _workshop labs_ and deploy a _static website_ to _yourname_.app.cloud.gov

 Our simplest example.
-We'll use `cf push` to send the files to cloud.gov, and it'll package the site and start to serive it.
+We'll get our _lab materials_, then use `cf push` to send the files to _cloud.gov_.
+Cloud.gov will package the site and start to serve it.

----

-# Lab 3: Download _workshop labs_ and deploy a _static website_ to _yourname_.app.cloud.gov

 ^ We have working environment, a cloud.gov account, a working `cf` connection to the cloud.gov account.
 Now we need to materials for the rest of our labs.
 Then we can release a website.